MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/content-page.md

 The **Teams JavaScript client SDK**  and **Teams JavaScript Library** are part of the [Microsoft Teams developer platform](https://msdn.microsoft.com/microsoft-teams) and provide tools and processes to facilitate Teams application creation.
 The Teams client SDK is distributed as an npm package.
 The latest version can be found here:
 <https://www.npmjs.com/package/@microsoft/teams-js>.
 The Teams Library is located at <https://github.com/OfficeDev/microsoft-teams-library-js>.
-The following table outlines the Teams Library functions typically used in tabs development:
+The following table outlines the Teams Library functions typically used in tabs development:</br></br>

 | Module         | Function  | Description          | Documentation|
 | -----          | -----     | -----     | -----    | -----        |